JimmyHelp/JimmyAnims/README.md

 # How to Use:

-HOW TO USE: (THIS CODE DOES NOT RUN, DO NOT EDIT THIS AND EXPECT RESULTS, MOVE IT TO A DIFFERENT SCRIPT AS THE INSTRUCTIONS SAY)

-In a DIFFERENT script put this code:
+In a DIFFERENT script put this code: (or use JimmyExample)

 local anims = require("JimmyAnims")
 anims(animations.BBMODEL_NAME_HERE)